php-ru/symfony-docs-ru/best_practices/controllers.rst

 If you extend the base ``Controller`` class, you can access services directly from the container via ``$this->container->get()`` or ``$this->get()``.
-But instead, you should use dependency injection to fetch services: most easily done by :ref:`type-hinting action method arguments <controller-accessing-services>`:
+But instead, you should use dependency injection to fetch services by :ref:`type-hinting action method arguments <controller-accessing-services>`:

 .. best-practice::